Binance Market Update (2022-08-02)

 Binance

-The global cryptocurrency market cap now stands at $1.07T, down by -1.58% over the last day, according to CoinMarketCap data.
+The global cryptocurrency market cap now stands at $1.07T, up by 0.59% over the last day, according to CoinMarketCap data.

-Most major cryptocurrencies by market cap are trading lower.
-Market outperformers include WIN, NMR, and BADGER, up by 20%, 11%, and 11%, respectively.
+Most major cryptocurrencies by market cap are trading mixed.
+Market outperformers include ALPACA, CTK, and LDO, up by 31%, 16%, and 15%, respectively.

 Top stories of the day: